Do you have milky white vaginal discharge and want to know what’s up? You’re in the right place. Keep on reading for all the details you need to know.

-Milky White Vaginal Discharge: Get it Checked Out
+Creamy White Vaginal Discharge: Get it Checked Out

 If you have discharge that’s out of the ordinary or abnormal, check in with your doctor.
 Perhaps it’s clumpy, smells bad, or is an unusual color that isn’t white or clear.
 It may also be accompanied by pain, discomfort, or itching.

 If you have white vaginal discharge that’s also clumpy and resembles cottage cheese, it’s likely that you have a yeast infection.
 This is a very common type of vaginal infection, but it should be diagnosed and treated by a doctor.